 - Gratitude heightens enjoyment of the good seasons of life.
 And provides strength to make it through the difficult ones.

-This reality is because we have mistakenly begun to consider gratitude an emotion of the heart – as just another response to our circumstance.
+This reality is because we have mistakenly begun to consider gratitude an emotion of the heart, as just another response to our circumstance.
 When things are going well, it’s easy to respond with a thankful heart.
-But in the seasons where it is most needed, thankfulness never even enters our mind.
+But in the seasons where things are difficult, thankfulness never even enters our mind.

 Some helpful thoughts to spur us on in this new discipline of the heart may include scheduling 5-minute periods of thoughtful thanksgiving each day, intentionally finding gratitude in simple joys, reflecting on the past (particularly if your current season of life is a stormy one), keeping a gratitude journal (on-paper or on-line), expressing thankfulness during life’s little inconveniences (red lights, doctor waits), or seeking the perfection of each day.

-It can become a truly life-altering designation.
-Gratitude is a discipline, not an emotion.
+This can become a truly life-altering designation.
+Gratitude is, after all, a discipline, not an emotion.